USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 This chapter summarizes the CMAQ modeling system framework and science features in various components of the CMAQ system, including MCIP, ICON, BCON, CHEMMECH, and CCTM.
 More detailed discussions on these features can be found in [Byun and Ching (1999)](https://www.cmascenter.org/cmaq/science_documentation/) and Byun and Schere (2006).

 ## Features Implemented to Achieve the Goals of CMAQ
-** >>COMMENT<< ** This whole section does not fit with the concept of a "Science Overview".
-Many of these features were special to CMAQ when first developed but are pretty standard in CTMs now and CMAQ is no longer unique.

-** >>COMMENT<< ** Needs to be dramatically shortened to remove history (*really* old) and flexibility/modularity stuff.

-As noted previously, early air quality model development resulted in separate air quality models that addressed single pollutants and issues, such as ozone or acid deposition.
-These models had little or no flexibility to be updated with advances in science or to accommodate new regulations.
-CMAQ was therefore designed to have more adaptability and flexibility for different applications and for changing or improving the modeling methodology.
-Within the context of the model’s science, the following subsections discuss CMAQ’s design in terms of (1) accommodating multiple pollutants and multiple scales, (2) providing flexibility through modularity, and (3) reducing the potential for model simulation error.

-As a community model, CMAQ is able to leverage the expertise of model developers in many areas of atmospheric science.
-This facilitates improving and enhancing the CMAQ modeling system as the state-of-the-science evolves.

 ### Multiple pollutants and multiple scales
 ** >>COMMENT<< ** para 1:  "One-atmosphere" needs to be defined.